mk-fg/onedrive-fuse-fs/README.md

 Script to mount Microsoft SkyDrive folder as a FUSE filesystem.

+This module is single-threaded and tries to do all operations as synchronously as possible - i.e. operations do not return until they're sequentially performed through the SkyDrive API, with the exception of metadata caches and any fuse/kernel caches.

+That, lots of limitations, and the fact that API calls over https tend to be quite slow and frequent even with a keepalive connections, make it unsuitable for use as a general-purpose fs.

+Main purpose of such abstraction is a convenient browsing (in shell or any general-purpose file manager), transfer or synchronization of files with simple unix tools like "ls", "cp" or "rsync".

 Limitations
 ----------------------------------------

-This module tries to do all operations as synchronously as possible - i.e. operations do not return until they're actually performed through the SkyDrive API, with the exception of metadata caches and any fuse/kernel caches.

 SkyDrive is not a filesystem (and in fact, basically a key-value storage), and doesn't expose anything resembling a posix fs interface, so lots of limitations